TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/powershell/index.md

 }

 Write-Host $StringBuilder.ToString()

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Powershell](https://sampleprograms.io/languages/powershell) was written by:
+Reverse String in [Powershell](https://sampleprograms.io/languages/powershell) was written by:

 - Devin Leaman
 - Jeremy Grifski
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 09:50:39.
-The solution was first committed on May 28 2018 19:52:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution